+Club Premises Certificate

+A certificate granted under the Licensing Act 2003 for premises habitually used by a club which fulfils certain statutory criteria.

+Designated Premises Supervisor

+The person (who must be a Personal Licence holder), in the case of premises selling alcohol, who will normally have been given the day to day responsibility for running the premises by the holder of the Premises Licence The Premises Licence Holder can also be the Designated Premises Supervisor.

+Any Other Person

+The Act has removed the vicinity test, therefore any person may make a representation or apply for review.

+Late Night Refreshment

+the supply of hot food or hot drink to members of the public (whether for consumption on or off the premises) between the hours of 11.00 pm and 5.00 am.

+Licensable Activities

+- the sale by retail of alcohol

+- the supply of alcohol by or on behalf of a club to, or to the order of, a member of the club

+- the provision of Regulated Entertainment

+- the provision of Late Night Refreshment

+Licensed Premises

+includes club premises and events unless the context otherwise requires.

+Operating Schedule

-Club Premises Certificate A certificate granted under the Licensing Act 2003 for premises habitually used by a club which fulfils certain statutory criteria.
-Designated Premises Supervisor The person (who must be a Personal Licence holder), in the case of premises selling alcohol, who will normally have been given the day to day responsibility for running the premises by the holder of the Premises Licence The Premises Licence Holder can also be the Designated Premises Supervisor.
-Any Other Person The Act has removed the vicinity test, therefore any person may make a representation or apply for review.
-Late Night Refreshment the supply of hot food or hot drink to members of the public (whether for consumption on or off the premises) between the hours of 11.00 pm and 5.00 am.
-Licensable Activities the sale by retail of alcohol the supply of alcohol by or on behalf of a club to, or to the order of, a member of the club the provision of Regulated Entertainment the provision of Late Night Refreshment Licensed Premises includes club premises and events unless the context otherwise requires.
-Operating Schedule a document containing a statement of the following matters (and any others that may be prescribed):- the relevant Licensable Activities the times at which the Licensable Activities are to take place and any other times when premises are open to the public information regarding the person who will be specified in the Premises Licence as the Premises Supervisor where the Licensable Activities involve the supply of alcohol, whether it is for the supply on and/or off the premises steps being taken to promote the Licensing Objectives Personal Licence A licence granted to an individual authorising that individual to supply alcohol.
+a document containing a statement of the following matters (and any others that may be prescribed):-

+- the relevant Licensable Activities - the times at which the Licensable Activities are to take place and any other times when premises are open to the public - information regarding the person who will be specified in the Premises Licence as the Premises Supervisor - where the Licensable Activities involve the supply of alcohol, whether it is for the supply on and/or off the premises - steps being taken to promote the Licensing Objectives

+Personal Licence

+A licence granted to an individual authorising that individual to supply alcohol.

+Premises Licence

+A licence granted under the Licensing Act allowing premises to be used for one or more Licensable Activities.

+Relevant Representation

+Representations which are:

+- (a) relevant to one or more of the licensing objectives; and - (b) made by any person within the appropriate period; and - (c) have not been withdrawn; and - (d) if they are made by any person (who is not also a responsible authority), are not, in the opinion of the Council frivolous, or vexatious

+The Council will determine whether representations are relevant or not.

+Responsible Authority

-Premises Licence A licence granted under the Licensing Act allowing premises to be used for one or more Licensable Activities.
-Relevant Representation Representations which are: (a) relevant to one or more of the licensing objectives; and (b) made by any person within the appropriate period; and (c) have not been withdrawn; and (d) if they are made by any person (who is not also a responsible authority), are not, in the opinion of the Council frivolous, or vexatious The Council will determine whether representations are relevant or not.
-Responsible These include any of the following: Authority (a) The Chief Officer of Police (b) The Fire Authority (Hampshire Fire and Rescue) (c) The enforcing authority for health and safety at work (either the Health and Safety Executive or the City Council) (d) The local planning authority (the City Council or South Downs National Park Authority) (e) The local authority by which statutory functions are exercisable in any area in which the premises are situated in relation to minimising or preventing the risk of pollution of the environment or of harm to human health (the City Council (Environmental Health Section) (f) The Primary Care Trust or Health Board (g) The Licensing Authority (h) A body which: (i) represents those who, in relation to any such area, are responsible for, or interested in, matters relating to the protection of children from harm and (ii) is recognised by the licensing authority for that area for the purposes of this section as being competent to advise it on such matters (in Winchester's case, this will be the relevant Safeguarding Unit) (i) in relation to a vessel, a navigation authority, the Environment Agency, Maritime and Coastguard Agency or the British Waterways Board.
-Regulated Entertainment a performance of a play an exhibition of a film an indoor sporting event a boxing or wrestling entertainment a performance of live music any playing of recorded music a performance of dance (or entertainment of a similar description falling within the last three of the categories listed above), where the entertainment takes place in the presence of and for the purposes of entertaining that audience or spectators.
+These include any of the following:

+- (a) The Chief Officer of Police - (b) The Fire Authority (Hampshire Fire and Rescue) - (c) The enforcing authority for health and safety at work (either the Health and Safety Executive or the City Council) - (d) The local planning authority (the City Council or South Downs National Park Authority) - (e) The local authority by which statutory functions are exercisable in any area in which the premises are situated in relation to minimising or preventing the risk of pollution of the environment or of harm to human health (the City Council (Environmental Health Section) - (f) The Primary Care Trust or Health Board - (g) The Licensing Authority - (h) A body which: - (i) represents those who, in relation to any such area, are responsible for, or interested in, matters relating to the protection of children from harm and - (ii) is recognised by the licensing authority for that area for the purposes of this section as being competent to advise it on such matters (in Winchester's case, this will be the relevant Safeguarding Unit) - (i) in relation to a vessel, a navigation authority, the Environment Agency, Maritime and Coastguard Agency or the British Waterways Board.